Shopify/shopify_app/docs/shopify_app/sessions.md

 ##### Shop (offline) token storage
 ⚠️ All apps must have a shop session storage, if you started from the [Ruby App Template](https://github.com/Shopify/shopify-app-template-ruby), it's already configured to have a Shop model by default.

-1. If you don't already have a repository to store the access tokens, run the following generator to create a shop model to store the access tokens:
+If you don't already have a repository to store the access tokens:

+1. Run the following generator to create a shop model to store the access tokens

 ```sh
 rails generate shopify_app:shop_model